kevingrewal/ThoughtSaverCodingChallenge2023/README.md

 # Thought Saver Coding Challenge

 Recommended time

-- 45 minutes coding + reading instructions
+- 10 minutes reading instructions
+- 1 hour coding
-- 15 minutes answering free text
+- 15 minutes answering free text questions

-## Coding Goal (45 minutes)
+## Coding Goal

 One of Thought Saver's core features is flash cards.
 Flash cards are a way of learning, where cards have two sides: a front, e.g. "What is the French word for ‘yes’?", and a back, e.g. "oui".
 Your task is to create a simplified version of Thought Saver, where users can review cards.
 It should have the following screens: